nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 2.3.2 Meetings

-*MyInsuRec* eases a financial advisor's mental load by helping them track of any upcoming meetings.
+*MyInsuRec* eases a financial advisor's mental load by helping them track any upcoming meetings.
 You can do meeting-specific tasks such as:

 * add a meeting to a client in *MyInsuRec*.
 * view a meeting in greater details.